ProjectIgnis/CardScripts/MODERNIZING.md

 ## Use `aux.SelectUnselectGroup` for effects that target/select cards with different filters at the same time

-If an effect targets/selects cards that must meet differen criteria at the same time, SelectUnselectGroup provides a clean way to to that, possibly shorting the script and/or avoiding multiple nested filter.
+If an effect targets/selects cards that must meet differen criteria at the same time, SelectUnselectGroup provides a clean way to do it, possibly shorting the script and/or avoiding multiple nested filters.
 Examples: "Swordsoul Blackout", "Marincess Aqua Argonaut" and "Ninjitsu Art Notebook of Mystery"

 ## Replace the id in effect codes if they are a magic value meant to be used to interact with other cards